The Ultimate Local’s Guide to Antigua and Barbuda Beyond the Beaches

 The Dockyard Museum, located in the former Admiral’s House, presents visitors with exhibits regarding the Dockyard’s history and current archaeological research on the island.

-You can visit Nelson Dockyard on your own, really don’t need a tour.
+You can visit Nelson Dockyard on your own.
 You can drive there or get a taxi, just make sure you agree on the pickup time as I don’t recall seeing any taxis there.

 If you go during the day you can also enjoy one of the beautiful beaches (Pigeon Beach) and a world-class meal in one of the restaurants in English Harbour, go for a walk to the marina, or a hike to the surrounding hills overlooking the bay.